interaction-dynamics/learn-plateform/src/app/docs/code-craftsmanship/documentation/page.md

 Try to keep the README as short as possible.
 If you need to add more information, you can create a `docs` folder and add more files inside.
 You can also add a link to the CONTRIBUTING.md file.

+{% callout %}
+Remember that most of the git repository hosting services will display the README file on the home page of your repository.
+So, it is the first thing that people will see when they visit your repository.
+It is a good idea to make it as attractive as possible.
+Use markdown to add some images, links, etc.
+{% /callout %}

 ---

 ## CONTRIBUTING